 - Speech delay and deficit.

 - Ataxia with spastic paraplegia.

-There no treatments specific to this syndrome.
-Multidisciplinary management of the features outlined above:
+There are no treatments specific to this syndrome.
+Management of the features outlined above is multidisciplinary:

 - Ophthalmic support for worsening vision.